jdohertydev/turia-park-run/README.md

 ### Features left to implement

-* On a fully-developed live site, I would like to have a page where runners’ times are populated in a table, however this is something definitely outside of the scope of this project.
+* On a fully-developed live site, I would like to have a page where runners' times are populated in a table, however this is something definitely outside of the scope of this project.

 ![Screenshot of Parkrun results table ](assets/images/readme-images/park-run-screenshot.png)